Nicke535/the-vass-public/README.md

 # the-vass-public
 This is the public repository for the Vass Starsector mod.
 A (mostly) complete changelog can be found in changelog.txt, or in the project's commit history.
-The master branch is the only one guaranteed to run: other branches are not yet publically released or ready for use.
+The master branch is the only one guaranteed to run: other branches are not yet publicly released or ready for use.

 ## Credits:
-Gwyvern, for making effectively all sprites in the mod and the occasional script MesoTronik, for various scripting assistance and tidbits Nia, for some scripts
+  * Gwyvern, for making effectively all sprites in the mod and the occasional script
+  * MesoTronik, for various scripting assistance, sound making and other tidbits
+  * Nia, for some scripts
-Alex Mosolov, because of course I'm using some vanilla stuff in the mod!
+  * Alex Mosolov, because of course I'm using some vanilla stuff in the mod!
-Psiyon, for minor script pieces
+  * Psiyon, for minor script pieces

 SFX:
   * eflexthesounddesigner - artillery shell